bmuschko/cka-crash-course/exercises/01-rbac/solution/solution.md

 No resources found in default namespace.
 ```

 You can check the permissions of the `johndoe` user from the default context.
-As you can see, the operations `list`, `get`, and `watch` are permitted, whereas the `delete` operation is forbidden.
+As you can see, the operations `list`, `get`, and `watch` are permitted, whereas the `create` or `delete` operations are forbidden.

 ```
 $ kubectl config use-context minikube